University of Surrey International Study Centre

 If you need to improve your English language to reach the required level, you can take our English for Pre-Masters programme over one or two semesters before starting your Pre-Masters programme.

 This module provides contextual knowledge of research methods and techniques in order to prepare students for study and research at Masters level.
+Students will also use Engineering knowledge and skills to carry out an investigative project.

 This module provides an opportunity for students to develop both their mathematical reasoning and mathematical modelling skills through theory and working examples.